-Although Condado used to be the center of all gay nightlife, over-gentrification has left the traditional tourist strip with only one remaining gay bar.
+Although Condado used to be the center of all gay nightlife, gentrification has left the traditional tourist strip with only one gay bar.
 But don’t worry – its a short walk under the highway to the Santurce Arts District where all the action continues just a 10 minute walk from Condado hotels.

 - #1.
 Oasis (formerly Splash) – 6 Ave Condado across from the Marriott, next to Sandy Beach Hotel.
 Monday night is very popular with lots of strippers, low lights and much too much artificial smoke/fog/yuck…

 Look for Walgreens and CVS and walk toward the beach.
 Open afternoons til night.
 Neighborhood bar and tapas restaurant just a few steps to the beach.